 New students often ask similar questions.
 The questions and answers below may assist you in feeling more comfortable – before, during and after yoga class:

 What if I have an injury or limiting condition?
-If you are injured, it is VERY important to be cleared by a reputable health care professional before beginning a new exercise program.
-Assuming you are cleared for exercise, you should advise the teacher about your injury or condition before class so that she can be alert to your situation and offer available modifications.
+If you are injured, it is VERY important to consult a reputable health care professional before beginning a new exercise program.
+Assuming you are cleared for exercise, you should advise the teacher about your injury or condition before class so that she can be alert to your situation and offer appropriate suggestions and modifications.
 Please understand that yoga teachers are not qualified to diagnose or treat medical conditions and that your teacher is responsible for safely managing all of the students in her class.
-If you need specialized attention or would benefit from individualized guidance in creating a supportive protocol or ongoing modifications, please contact us about the possibility of scheduling private instruction sessions.
+If you need specialized attention or would benefit from individualized guidance in creating a supportive protocol or ongoing modifications, please contact us about the possibility of scheduling Private Instruction sessions.

-IMPORTANT NOTE: If a posture or sequence offered in any yoga class hurts, don’t do it!
-In practicing yoga, there is a clear difference between experiencing discomfort (or sensation) and experiencing pain.
+IMPORTANT NOTE: If a posture or sequence offered in any yoga class hurts, DON’T DO IT!
+In practicing yoga, there is a difference between experiencing discomfort (or sensation) and experiencing pain.
 ALWAYS listen to and respect your body’s messages!